vippsas/vipps-login-api/how-it-works/vipps-login-api-howitworks.md

 # How Login works in the browser

-Let your customers log in to your website or app without the need for user names and passwords.
+Let your customers log in to your website or app without the need for usernames and passwords.

 For technical documentation go to
 [Vipps Login API](https://developer.vippsmobilepay.com/docs/APIs/login-api).